Chachapoyas

 Local Transportation

-Once you arrive in Chachapoyas, the city is easily navigable on foot.
-The main square, Plaza de Armas, serves as a central point for exploring the city’s attractions.
-To reach the archaeological sites and natural wonders outside the city, organized tours, private taxis, or rented vehicles are available.
-It’s important to plan your transportation in advance, as some sites require off-road travel.
+Once in Chachapoyas, the city is easily navigable on foot, with the main square, Plaza de Armas, serving as a central hub.
+To visit sites outside the city, such as Kuelap or the Karajia Sarcophagi, you can use daily vans, taxis, or organized tours.
+It’s advisable to plan transportation in advance, as some sites require off-road travel.

 Kuelap